Top 10 Hottest Pictures Of 'Sports Illustratred Swimsuit' Model Samantha Hoopes On Instagram

-Sports Illustrated Swimsuit model Samantha Hoopes has become a favorite of those who race to buy each annual edition of the magazine.
+Sports Illustrated “Swimsuit” model Samantha Hoopes has become a favorite of those who race to buy each annual edition of the magazine.
 Hoopes has been featured for several years in a row now and when taking a peek at her Instagram page, it is easy to see why.
 The 27-year-old model first hit the scene via a commercial for Hardee’s and Carl’s Jr. and it’s been a wild ride since then.

-Samantha Hoopes first appeared in the 2014 Sports Illustrated’s 50th Anniversary Swimsuit issue and she’s been featured in each issue since then.
+Samantha Hoopes first appeared in the 2014 Sports Illustrated’s“50th Anniversary Swimsuit” issue and she’s been featured in each issue since then.
 Hoopes has also appeared in Maxim and has modeled for Guess and Levi’s.

-Hoopes grew up in Doylestown, Pennsylvania as one of five girls.
-She has been living in California for several years now, and just got engaged this past summer.
+Hoopes grew up in Doylestown, Pennsylvania, as one of five girls.
+She has been living in California for several years now and just got engaged this past summer.
 Samantha said yes when now-fiance Salvatore Palella proposed while the two were in Italy together.

-This Sports Illustrated Swimsuit model has a girl-next-door look and a stunning figure.
-Samantha tends to share sultry throwback photos while adding a bit of inspiration or philosophical musing, and her followers always eat it up.
+This Sports Illustrated “Swimsuit” model has a girl-next-door look and a stunning figure.
+Samantha tends to share sultry throwback photos via Instagram while adding a bit of inspiration or philosophical musing, and her followers always eat it up.

 Hoopes can also joke about some of the pictures she shares, like one recent throwback where she is wearing a teeny-tiny bikini top and joking about sharing something “casual for that Friday feeling.”
 That particular picture was all about Hoopes’ ample bosom and how itty-bitty the bikini top was, although some would have loved to have seen the rest of that revealing bathing suit.